umd-coding-workshop/workshops/tutorial1/README.md

 The following commands will be covered in tutorial 1.
 Use this list as a ready-made reference for code descriptions

-        awk         search input stream (by default line-by-line), filters and modifies the input, and prints to stdout cat         join files together, also used to display file contents cd          change current working directory
+        awk         search input stream (default line-by-line), then filter, modify, and send to stdout cat         join files together, also used to display file contents cd          change current working directory
         chmod       change permissions for files or directories